Abibubble/milestone2-harry-potter-quiz/README.md

     * All tested and working correctly.

 3. Samsung Internet
-    * On dark mode, all of the colours invert, as shown in [my testing file](testing.md).
+    * On dark mode, all of the colors invert, as shown in [my testing file](testing.md).
     * Everything else tested and working correctly.

 ### Further Testing